Is Acupuncture For Anxiety Effective In The Treatment Of Anxiety Disorder?

 In more modern medicine, on the other hand, many healthcare providers theorize that by applying pressure to certain points, acupuncture stimulates the parasympathetic nervous system (the part of the autonomic nervous system responsible for the relaxation response) and releases various natural chemicals and hormones to help lower pain or anxiety.
 This can counteract the effects of the other part of the autonomic nervous system—the sympathetic nervous system, which prompts the fight-or-flight response—reducing anxiety.

-First, it could be important to note that anxiety is not “cured” but rather treated.
+First, it could be important to note that anxiety disorders are not “cured” but rather treated.
 With help, you can learn to manage anxiety symptoms, but that doesn’t necessarily equate to being “healed” or “cured.”

 As for acupuncture, recent research studies in acupuncture for anxiety have yielded very promising results.
-For example, a systematic review of randomized controlled trials published in 2010 reported some evidence that shows that acupuncture could help treat anxiety and depression in women during pregnancy.
+For example, a systematic review of randomized controlled trials published in 2010 reported some evidence that shows that acupuncture could help treat anxiety, panic disorder, and depression in women during pregnancy.

-Where should you go for acupuncture for anxiety?
+Where should you go for acupuncture for anxiety disorder?

 If your doctor or therapist doesn't know anyone, you should at least try searching for an acupuncture practitioner online who has many good reviews and displays their credentials and licensure either on their website or in-office.